 Raw Snacks and Energy Bites with Almonds

-Almonds can be transformed into savory spreads, dressings, and even cheese substitutes.
+Almonds can be transformed into savoury spreads, dressings, and even cheese substitutes.
 These recipes are perfect for sandwiches, salads, or veggie dipping.

 Raw Food Almond Recipes: Raw Almond Cheese Spread

 Soaked almonds blended with lemon juice, garlic, and nutritional yeast make a rich, cheesy spread.
-Add herbs like dill or rosemary for extra flavor.
+Add herbs like dill or rosemary for extra flavour.

 Creamy Raw Almond Dressing